Notification

 Get help in an emergency with Google Pixel Watch safety features

 Google Pixel Watch can connect you to emergency services if you need help.
-If you've unlocked your watch at least once since startup, you can also call an emergency contact without unlocking it.1 With Google Pixel Watch 2, all safety features, including the new Safety Check7 are available to use with or without your phone nearby.
+If you've unlocked your watch at least once since startup, you can call an emergency contact without the need to unlock it.1 With Google Pixel Watch 2 and Pixel Watch 3, every safety feature, which includes Safety Check7, is available with or without your phone nearby.

-Google Pixel Watch LTE needs an active LTE connection on your watch to call emergency services.
-Safety Signal is available on Google Pixel Watch 2 LTE with Fitbit Premium.
+Your Google Pixel Watch LTE doesn’t need a phone to call emergency services.
+However, it needs an active LTE connection on your watch to call emergency services.
+If you have a Pixel Watch 2 LTE with Fitbit Premium, you can use Safety Signal.

-If you don't have an LTE carrier on your watch, Safety Signal5 allows you to use safety features without your phone nearby.
-An active Fitbit Premium Subscription will enable phone-free connectivity through Safety Signal.
-For more information, go to Use Safety Signal on Google Pixel Watch 2.
+Safety Signal5 allows you to use safety features without your phone nearby.
+An active Fitbit Premium Subscription enables phone-free connectivity through Safety Signal.
+For more information, visit Use Safety Signal on Google Pixel Watch.

 Certain regions require an active LTE carrier or Safety Signal to support emergency calls placed from a Pixel Watch.